 Consequently, other than historical references to Old Testament practices, the New Testament no longer speaks of holy objects – with one huge exception: Holy People!

 Actually, the principle of what makes something holy didn’t change in the slightest between the Old and New Testaments: something becomes holy when it is set aside for God’s use.
-And that’s precisely why we say that our church is full of ‘holy things’ – the people in the pews who are set aside for God’s service and in whom God’s Holy Spirit resides.
+And that’s precisely why we say that our church is full of ‘holy things’ – the people in the pews who are set apart for God’s service and in whom God’s Holy Spirit resides.
 No, we are certainly not holy in the sense of anything that we bring to God or achieve by our own efforts, but only by the gracious infusion of God’s own holiness won for us by Jesus’ death on the cross – and that’s the Good News we want everyone to share in with us!

 “But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you might declare the praises of him who called you out of darkness into his wonderful light.”
 (1 Peter 2:9, NIV)